Analyzing Population-Level Trials as N-of-1 Trials: an Application to Gait: Materials and methods

+Here, $\phi$ is the correlation coefficient between two successive time points.
+The exponent of $\phi$ reflects the decline of the correlation between time points according to their distance from one another.

 The Markov Chain Monte Carlo (MCMC) method with Gibbs sampling was used.
-Among all parameters of the model, the parameter of primary interest is the vector $\bm{\beta}$.
-Combinations of its elements make up the mean gait parameter distributions for the four walking conditions (i.e., ST-Control, ST-Fatigue, DT-Control and DT-Fatigue).
+Among all parameters of the model, the parameter of primary interest is the vector $\bm{\beta}$, since combinations of its elements make up the mean gait parameter distributions for the four walking conditions (i.e., ST-Control, ST-Fatigue, DT-Control and DT-Fatigue).
 While informative prior distribution for the parameter $\beta_1$ can be directly inferred from studies on normal gait parameters of young healthy adults~\cite{bernal2016reliability}, there is not enough information available to assume priors for the other parameters.
 As a result, we chose to use non-informative priors in the main analyses.
-We employed half-Cauchy distribution for $\sigma$ in the AR1 model as described in~\cite{gelman2006prior}, with default priors recommended by Gelman~et~al~\cite{gelman2008weakly}.
-In sensitivity analyses, we tested different informative priors, see section \ref{subsection_sensitivity}.
-In the sampling, we used 2 chains, 5000 burn-in steps, 1 thinning step (i.e. no thinning) and 10,000 iterations.
-To reduce the amount of computation, data used for the AR1 model were taken only from the left foot, and downsampled by a factor of five (i.e., selecting every fifth sample sequentially).
+We assumed a half-Cauchy distribution for the residual variance $\sigma$ (cf. Equation~\ref{eq:multivariate_normal_distribution}) in the Bayesian model as described in~\cite{gelman2006prior}, with default priors recommended by Gelman~et~al.~\cite{gelman2008weakly}.
+In sensitivity analyses, were tested different informative priors, the details are described in the "Sensitivity analyses" section below.
+Table~\ref{tab:priors} provides an overview of the priors.

+In the sampling procedure, we used 2 chains, 5000 burn-in steps, 1 thinning step (i.e. no thinning), and 10,000 iterations.
+To reduce the amount of computation, data used for the AR1 model were taken only from the left foot, and down-sampled by a factor of five (i.e., selecting every fifth sample sequentially).
+We confirmed with visual inspection that down-sampling did not change the overall distribution of the data.
+In addition, there was no obvious change in the gait parameters over time with each walking condition for the same person.
+Example plots of the data can be found in Supplementary~Text~A.